rhos-devadvo-br/openshift-tutorials-book/labs/lab-1.md

 <br>
 <br>

-# LAB 1: Creating an OpenShift Project and deploying a web application
+# LAB 1: Creating an OpenShift Project and deploying an application from the Web Console

 ## 1. Introduction